How to Manage Databases in App Platform

 Note

 Enabling an app as a trusted source blocks any other connections.
-You need to add other sources explicitly to the trusted sources list as described in the Managed Databases documentation.
+You need to add other sources explicitly to the trusted sources list as described in the managed databases documentation.

 When you are ready to proceed, click Create and Attach to confirm your choices.

-Connect to a Database
+Connect to a Dev Database

 Click on your database to view its details.
 The connection information for your database is provided in the Connection Details section.